 Right along the Delaware River, the Philadelphia Navy Yard has been revitalized in recent years.
 Today, the area serves as an urban campus for companies like Urban Outfitters and Tasty Baking Company, the folks responsible for the extremely popular (and regionally known) Tastykake baked goods.
-The Navy Yard have a recommended two mile long walking tour for visitors that goes past several parks and historic buildings.
+The Navy Yard has a recommended two mile-long walking tour for visitors that goes past several parks and historic buildings.

 Explore the Piers

 Philadelphia’s piers — Cherry Street Pier, Race Street Pier, Washington Avenue Pier, and Pier 68 — are recent development projects that are bringing new and diverse life to the area along the Delaware River.
 Each pier offers something a little bit different for visitors to enjoy.
 For example, at Pier 68 there are spots for fishing while the Cherry Street Pier hosts artists-in-residence that you can visit and see their creative process as well as a market, garden, performing space, and more.
 The piers offer another great space for locals and visitors to meet and collaborate.
 It’s another of the great free things to do in Philadelphia.

 Not all of the best free things to do in Philadelphia are glitzy, some are more stoic.
 The Gloria Dei Church National Historic Site honors the state’s oldest church.
 Situated near the Delaware River on South Swanson Street, the church is tucked away from some of the more common historic spots that Philadelphia has to offer.
 While many National Historic Sites offer the opportunity to visit a place frozen in time, Gloria Dei is still an active church and holds regular religious services each Sunday.

 Enjoy Seasonal Festivals, Concerts, & Other Free Events in Philadelphia